essingen123/mathgame/README.md

 # readme
-simple math game
+Simple math game.

-coded on a mobile
+Coded on a mobile meaning here that the code is only in one file, it's quality with tabbing and consistency were of second priority.
-protype
+ Focus was just that it runned to clean up later, if useful / gameplay fun enough.

-ready to try here
+Ready to try here
 https://essingen123.github.io/mathgame